The Handmaid's Tale | A cry for power

 When Atwood had the idea, she thought it was too bizarre, so she wrote something different.
 Then she realized that she would never write anything until she got rid of that idea.
 So she decided to risk just when some of the events she had imagined were happening in the world.
 She declares: “I would not include anything that human beings had not already done in some other place or time, or for which the technology did not already exist.”

 The Handmaid’s Tale is not a dystopian novel

 Although critics define The Handmaid’s Tale as a dystopian novel, its author prefers the term speculative fiction to distinguish it from science fiction.
 The latter is considered pure entertainment, whereas Atwood pretends to be more realistic with her readers.

 She invents nothing, but she sourced from her studies of early American Puritans at Harvard, especially for religious references.
 She acts as a scientist, makes hypotheses, and tries to give them an answer: “If this, then that.”

-The novel is also a sort of dedication to Mary Webster’s story, a woman who lived in New England in the 17th century and was accused of witchcraft by Puritans.
-Atwood wanted to write a novel about her, but she hadn’t enough information.
+The novel is also dedicated to Mary Webster‘s story, a woman who lived in New England in the 17th century and was accused of witchcraft by Puritans.
+Atwood wanted to write a novel about her, but she lacked enough information.
 Eventually, every research about Webster has been transformed and flows into The Handmaid’s Tale.

 The book has often been compared to 1984 by George Orwell.
 Both tell the wickedness of totalitarian governments.
-In 1984 the author never mentions the enemy name, he says he is Big Brother but he has no personality.
+In 1984 the author never mentions the enemy’s name, he says he is Big Brother, but he has no personality.
 In The Handmaid’s Tale, it is instead clear who the enemy is; and for women, he is maybe someone they love.
-As opposed to Orwell’s book, Atwood declares that The Handmaid’s Tale keeps a positive message suggested by the main character Offred, who tries to escape from her situation.
+Unlike Orwell’s book, Atwood declares that The Handmaid’s Tale keeps a positive message suggested by the main character Offred, who tries to escape her situation.
 It is a message of hope: the possibility of always having a way out.